kapiaszczyk/python-scripts/README.md

 ### [google_this.py](https://github.com/kapiaszczyk/python-scripts/blob/main/google_this.py)

 Script that queries Google with entries from a file, opening each result in a new tab.
+Do not use this script to abuse the search engine!

 ### [create_table_sql_statement.py](https://github.com/kapiaszczyk/python-scripts/blob/main/sql/create_table_sql_statement.py)